Pylons/pyramid/docs/narr/views.rst

 encapsulates a WSGI environment as represented to :app:`Pyramid` by the upstream :term:`WSGI` server.

-A view callable may always return a :mod:`Pyramid` :term:`Response` object directly.
-It may optionally return another arbitrary non-Response value: if a view callable returns a non-Response result, the result must be converted into a response by the :term:`renderer` associated with the :term:`view configuration` for the view.
+A view callable can return a :mod:`Pyramid` :term:`Response` object directly.
+It may return another arbitrary non-Response value, however, this return value must be converted into a :term:`Response` object by the :term:`renderer` associated with the :term:`view configuration` for the view.

 View callables can be functions, instances, or classes.
 View